 - Monongahela National Forest - Nature & Science

-The vibrant colors and breathtaking blooms are what makes Dolly Sods our favorite place to explore nature.
-This wilderness has it all from towering pines, lush ferns, pink and white blossoms of azaleas and rhododendrons, and delicious huckleberries
+The vibrant colors and breathtaking blooms make Dolly Sods our favorite place to explore nature.
+This wilderness has it all from towering pines, lush ferns, pink and white blossoms of azaleas and rhododendrons, and delicious huckleberries.

 A Welcome Treat During the Month of July - Huckleberries aka "Wild Blueberries"

 Bear Rocks Trail - #522 - 2.4 Miles

 This trail features predominately open views with a few wooded areas.
 The path contains a lot of broken rock in the beginning.
 Unlike most of Dolly Sods, the stones in this area are tannish-red in color.
 There are two minor hills and one creek crossing.